-Christy Ley is a PhD Candidate in the Sociology Department at Harvard University, a Research Associate in the Organizational Behavior Unit at Harvard Business School, and a Doctoral Fellow in the Multidisciplinary Program in Inequality and Social Policy at the Harvard Kennedy School of Government.
+Christy Ley is a PhD Candidate in the Sociology Department at Harvard University and a Doctoral Fellow in the Multidisciplinary Program in Inequality and Social Policy at the Harvard Kennedy School of Government.
+Recently, she was also a Research Associate in the Organizational Behavior Unit at Harvard Business School.

-At Harvard Business School (HBS), Ley works on social psychological research that examines individuals' identities and their implications for careers, work performance, and organizational outcomes.
-She is currently engaged in experimental survey design, data analytics, and academic and HBS case study writing.
+At Harvard Business School (HBS), Ley worked on social psychological research that examines individuals' identities and their implications for careers, work performance, and organizational outcomes.
+Her work focused on experimental survey design, data analytics, and academic and HBS case study writing.

 As a teaching fellow at Harvard, Ley has taught undergraduate and graduate students on organizational behavior, shareholder value management, and qualitative methodology, and advised several students' honors theses on related topics.

 Prior to the PhD program, Ley worked as a legal analyst at BlackRock, the global investment management company.
 She holds an AB in Sociology (magna cum laude) from Cornell University and an AM in Sociology from Harvard University.